 - Carefully select what to put on your plate – You may find that there are more items that fit within your low stress diet than you expected at the holiday party.
 Vegetables and fruit are a great place to focus.
 If you see salmon, that fish is laden with omega-3 fatty acids, which are anti-inflammatory (just go light on sauce!).

 An arthritis diet, which we discussed previously in this blog, is a great way to approach your eating choices year-round (also see Gout Diet, and foods you should eat if you have Arthritis).
-If you are experiencing chronic pain though, you may be interested in more comprehensive solutions.
+If you are experiencing Complex Regional Pain Syndrome though, you may be interested in more comprehensive solutions.
 Call Pain Stop today to learn more.